awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-adv-features-conversion.md

 In the `transformFrom()` method of the following `HttpCookieConverter` class, the code receives an `HttpCookie` instance and transforms it into a DynamoDB map that will be stored as an attribute\.

-The `transformTo()` method receives a DynamoDB map parameter then invokes the `HttpCookie` constructor that requires a name and a value\.
+The `transformTo()` method receives a DynamoDB map parameter, then invokes the `HttpCookie` constructor that requires a name and a value\.

 ```
     public static final class HttpCookieConverter implements AttributeConverter<HttpCookie> {